 It’s important to bear in mind that there is no one-size-fits-all product management process.
 It varies from company to company; each organization will have its own unique way of doing things.

-That said, the product management process will typically encompass some, if not all, of the following:
+That said, the product management process will typically encompass some, if not all, of the following steps:

 If you’ve ever worked in any kind of organization, you’ve probably seen firsthand how ideas, suggestions, and requests spring up almost constantly from different sources.